apache/cassandra-java-driver/driver-examples/eclipse-rcp/README.md

 This example application leverages Tycho's ability to resolve OSGi bundles from Maven repositories.
-The dependency to the driver is declared as a regular Maven dependency in the pom file.
+The dependency to the driver is declared as a regular Maven dependency in the project's parent pom file.

-## Installing/Running with Tycho
+## Installing/Running with Maven and Tycho

 Important: the tests assume that there is a Cassandra node listening on 127.0.0.1:9042.
 You can use [CCM](https://github.com/pcmanus/ccm) to start a local node.

-To package the projects and run the tests, simply build the parent project using `mvn verify` (by default, tests with Tycho are run in the integration-test phase, because a full OSGi container is launched and tests are run inside that container).
+To package the projects and run the tests, simply build the parent project using `mvn verify` (by default, tests with Tycho are run in the `integration-test` phase, because a full OSGi container is launched and tests are run inside that container).

 ## Installing/Running with Eclipse